-On March 1, 2021, Playboy completed the acquisition of 100% of the equity of TLA Acquisition Corp. ("TLA") for \$25.1 million in cash consideration.
+On March 1, 2021, we completed the acquisition of 100% of the equity of TLA Acquisition Corp. ("TLA") for \$24.7 million in cash consideration.
 TLA is the parent company of the Lovers family of stores, a leading omni-channel online and brick and mortar sexual wellness chain, with 41 stores in five states.